 He was 68 years young and lived a full life until the day he died.
 Yet in the critical moments preceding his death and in the days and weeks after, I blamed God for his cognitive condition and as a result, inability to make a conscious choice to embrace our heavenly father.
 Why?
 Because God is in control.
 1 John 4:19 says, “We love because He first loved us,” and in John 15:16, “You did not choose me, but I chose you…” God does not violate our will by choosing us and redeeming us.
-Rather, He changes our hearts so that our wills choose Him.
+Rather, He quickens our hearts so that our wills choose Him.
 We owe everything to God’s grace.
-It’s literally by His favor and mercy that we are what we are.
-1 Corinthians 15:10.
+It’s literally by His favor and mercy that we choose faith.

 Still, God’s call requires an answer.
 Much like an invitation, it must be accepted or declined.
 Was my dad’s mind in the way of his heart?
 Maybe.
 Perhaps God’s sovereignty was at work, while dad’s mind was not.
 That was my prayer as I struggled to cope with his eternal destination.

 When I sat down to write today, the confirmation seemed clear.
 In my prayer journal, as I wrote of God’s sovereignty and my desire to know if God had opened dad’s heart to the gospel, the sun, which had been in hiding all day, briefly appeared and illuminated only those words on the page.
 I cannot help but to believe, what was intended for his eternal demise, God made good – with dad’s mind out of the way, had Jesus stolen his heart?
 I can’t be sure, but I will let the fact that I am now at peace, speak for itself.

 When you find yourself angry with God, own it.
 Acknowledge it, weigh it, and then let it go.
 Anger in and of itself is not sinful.
 It’s how we act on that anger that leads to sin.